Back Costing Report

 A Simplified/Advanced switch is available - when this switch is turned on, Rave will display a % column to the right of each X vs Y dollar figure.

 We also have two exportable reports.
 Export to Excel will export your entire Category Back Costing report to a CSV file.
 The figures are also colour coded as above, and each Category has its own tab.
 This allows you to really break down your Costings and manipulate any information you need to.
+You can choose to export with or without Notes.

 The Export Charge Up Report to PDF shows your Quotes (costs) vs your Bills, and the remaining balance.
 This report is used for open-book operators who share their Budget and their Bills with clients.
 This report doesn't have the client percentage markup on it.
+This option does not have notes.

 Back Costing by Supplier